zen25/nilva/doc/implementation_notes.md

 #### Other
 In addition to that, we can have a peer forcefully start a new election.

+It was necessary to implement the heartbeats for leader and broadcasting the append entries to followers to maintain its authority.
+Without this, every node timed out and the number of elections that were held quickly got out of hand.
+It was not possible to even easily verify that there was at most one leader in the term.
+This was exacerbated by the fact that all the nodes write to the same log file as I had not setup separate log files for each node in lager's config during initial implementation.

 ### Methods:

 Trace messages from the logs can be used to write tests.
 You can process the logs from each peer,